 Thank you for your interest in receiving a PAWS Assistance Dog.
 In an effort to better meet the needs of our future and current clients PAWS has an annual application request time period for all first-time applicants.
-Application request forms will be available for a non-refundable $25 fee from January 4 – March 31, 2021.
+Application request forms will be available for a non-refundable $25 fee now through March 21, 2023.

-At this time PAWS does not train Psychiatric Service Dogs to assist with PTSD, anxiety, or depression or Diabetic Alert Dogs, or Guide Dogs for the visually impaired, or for individuals with Traumatic Brain Injuries (TBI).
-For the 2021 open enrollment we are not able to take application requests for any individual with impaired balance unless they use adaptive devices such as a wheelchair or scooter when outside their home.
+PAWS does not train Psychiatric Service Dogs to assist with PTSD, anxiety, or depression, Diabetic Alert Dogs, or Guide Dogs for the visually impaired, or for individuals with Traumatic Brain Injuries (TBI).

 Please be aware that in order for PAWS to place an Assistance Dog with you, we must have a local Field Representative in your area and that coverage is subject to change at any time.
 PAWS has Field Rep coverage East of the Mississippi River and Arizona.
 Please click on the link at the top of the page to ensure that we serve your specific area.

-Click here for more information on the types of Assistance Dogs we provide.
+Click here for more information on PAWS Hearing Dogs.

 All fields are required.